 Sales and Marketing

-Pharmacies account for the largest chunk of Cardinal's pharmaceutical distribution customer revenues: CVS and Walgreen each account for about 20% of the company's largest customer, accounting for 28% of fiscal 2014 (ended June) revenue.
+Pharmacies account for the largest chunk of Cardinal's pharmaceutical distribution customer revenues: CVS Health and Walgreen each account for about 20% of the company's largest customer, accounting for 28% of fiscal 2014 (ended June) revenue.
 Group purchasing organizations are also key to the company's business, with Novation and Premier together accounting for 17% of fiscal 2014 revenue.
 Other customers include hospitals, surgery centers, clinics, physician practices, and clinical laboratories.
 Together, the pharmaceutical and medical distribution segments serve more than 100,000 locations daily.

 Though the bulk of the company's operations consist of direct promotion, sales, and distribution of drugs and medical supplies, Cardinal Health does use some third-party distributors for the manufactured products from its medical division.